 Steps Taken by Different Countries for Environmental Protection

 The responsibility of environmental protection is mainly on the people, legislation, government, and law enforcement.
 Gradually decision making processes for environmental protection is evolving and becoming more collaborative in many countries.
-Many constitutions acknowledge the fundamentals of environmental protection and the right to live in healthy surroundings.
+Many constitutions and environmental policies acknowledge the fundamentals of environmental protection and the right to live in healthy surroundings.
 Also, many agencies and organizations like the United Nations Environment Programme are involved in the process of protection of the environment.
-The steps taken by different countries to protect the natural resources of the environment are:
+The steps taken by different countries to protect the natural environment and threatened species are:

 In Tanzania, almost 40% of the land is converted into protected areas including several national parks.
 This has made Tanzania as one of the greatest bio diversified states among the African countries.
 The act for environmental protection here has started since the occupation of East Africa by the Germans.
 Laws for colonial conservation, protection of the forests, and restriction upon activities like collection of firewood, hunting, and cattle grazing are some of the steps taken by the Tanzanian government to manage various issues of the environment at the national level.